todogroup/ospology/whitepapers/business-value/what_is_open_source.md

 When it comes to open source, there are a lot of misconceptions – even among software engineers.
 So what exactly is open source?

 Open source software is software that can be freely used, shared and modified.
-The philosophy behind open source software has its roots in the free software movement, which started
+The philosophy behind open source software has its roots in the free software movement and hacker culture of the 1970s; the free software movement believes that software should be freely available to users.
+The 'free' in free software refers to freedom, and the movement is based on the four freedoms of software.
+They are:

+0. Run the software whereever you want, for whatever purpose
+1. The ability to study and modify the source code
+2. The abilty to give away or sell the software
+3. The ability to give away or sell modified version of the software

 The organization in charge of translating the philosophy of open source software into concrete legal terms is the [Open Source Initiative](https://opensource.org), also known as OSI.
 All software is released under a software license, and the OSI determines which licenses are open source licenses.
 You can see the list of OSI-approved licences [here](https://opensource.org/licenses).